 Grants will not be awarded for any of the following purposes: endowment campaigns, debt reduction, lobbying or sectarian purposes/programs.
 In addition, the Foundation typically will not award for capital development/improvement projects.

 An open house for answering grants-related questions will be held at the Northfield Public Library, upstairs reference meeting room, on Thursday, February 28, from 5:30-7:00 p.m. and Saturday, March 2, from 9:00-10:30 a.m.

 Applications must be submitted electronically by March 15, 2019.

 The WINGS Grant Application consists of two parts:

 - When applying for multiple grants, the applicant needs to submit a new Online Data Form with each application.

-- Applications should be saved as a PDF and emailed to Alice Carson.
+- Applications should be downloaded, saved as a PDF, and emailed the WINGS office.
 Enter both the name of the applicant's organization and the project title in the subject line of the email.
-Verification that the grant application was received will be emailed to the applicant by March 30.
+Verification that the grant application was received will be emailed to the applicant within two weeks after receipt.

-Contact Grants Chair, Alice Carson with any questions.
+Contact Grants Chair, Sarah Swan McDonald with any questions.

 Northfield Promise Benchmarks:

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.